This year's El Niño could be the most severe on record, according to some projections

 This year’s El Niño weather event – characterized by warming waters in the eastern Pacific Ocean – is already one of the three strongest ever recorded, and it could even rival the intensity of the record 1997 event that wreaked worldwide weather havoc, from mudslides in California to fires in Australia.

-The weather phenomenon called El Niño largely became a part of the public vernacular more than 20 years ago.
-In 1997, it caused devastating flooding in the Western United States and drought in Indonesia.
-It also was blamed for deadly virus outbreaks in Africa and rising coffee prices around the world.
+The weather phenomenon largely became a part of the public vernacular during the 1997 El Niño.
+It caused devastating flooding in the western U.S. and drought in Indonesia.
+It was blamed for deadly virus outbreaks in Africa and rising coffee prices around the world.

 Pure chaos.
 But what is El Niño?
 Let us explain.